cse4208-wustl/studio11/README.md

    Build and run your program.
 In your answers, show your declaration of the class.

-3. In a source file you add to this repo, declare and define a public copy constructor for your class.
-It should initialize the private member variable from the source object's private member variable in the member-initialization list, and in the body it should print the addresses of the object being constructed and the object from which it is being copy-constructed.
+3. Declare a public copy constructor for your class in the header file and define it in a new source file.
+The copy constructor should initialize the private member variable from the source object's private member variable in the member-initialization list, and in the body it should print the addresses of the object being constructed and the object from which it is being copy-constructed.

    Try to build your program.
 It should fail because the presence of the copy constructor prevents the compiler from automatically synthesizing a default constructor.